eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 module.
 A module repository may be either local (on the filesystem) or remote (on the Internet).

+If you've installed ceylon and compiled a program, you might already have some module repositories on your machine:

+- `ceylon-1.3.x/repo` is a repository containing the Ceylon compiler and all its dependencies,
+- `~/.ceylon/cache` is a repository containing locally cached versions of other modules you've used in your programs, and
+- the `modules` directory of any Ceylon project is, by default, a repository containing the compiled project modules.

 Given a list of module repositories, the Ceylon compiler can automatically locate dependencies mentioned in the module descriptor of the module it is compiling.
-And when it finishes compiling the module, it puts the resulting module archive in the right place in a local module repository.
+And when it finishes compiling the module, it puts the resulting module archive in the right place in a local module repository (`./modules`, by default).

 Likewise, given a similar list of module repositories, the Ceylon module runtime can automatically locate dependencies of the compiled module it is